Faculty development

 New Faculty Orientation

 An individualized orientation program is developed cooperatively by members of the chair's administrative group and each new faculty member's colleagues.
-Depending on the new faculty member's assigned activities, the orientation may include visits to each departmental academic and clinical site.
-Outside the department, new faculty members are introduced to representatives of offices within the school, university, and hospitals whose work relates to that of the new faculty member.
-New clinical teachers co-precept and co-round with experienced colleagues in order to become acclimated to the department's educational and patient-care processes.
-Each new faculty member attends the School of Medicine's new faculty orientation program, as well.
+New faculty members are introduced to relevant individuals within the school, university, and hospitals whose work relates to that of the new faculty member and are encouraged to meet regularly with their division chief.
+New clinical faculty co-precept and co-round with experienced colleagues in order to become acclimated to the department's educational and patient-care processes.
+Each new faculty member is asked to attend WSU's new faculty orientation program, as well.

 Faculty Development Meetings